As a writer of educational articles with a Master’s Degree in Computer Science, I write topics such as this to offer additional insight.

 What Was Google Authorship?

-In 2007 Google patented an algorithm for “Agent Rank/Author Rank” to influence page rankings based on author reputation.
-This was later implemented as Google Authorship in 2011.
+In 2007 Google patented an algorithm for “Agent Rank/Author Rank” to influence page rankings based on author reputation.1

-Google created a way to actually prove an author’s identity by implementing a reciprocal link to and from one’s Google Profile by using these two HTML tags:
+The plan was to provide a way to prove an author’s identity by implementing a reciprocal link to and from one’s Google Profile with two specific HTML tags:

 See how these tags point to each other in the drawing below.

-I was one of the first to implement the authorship markup, so I saw what was going on.
+I was one of the first to implement the authorship markup when it was first announced, so I saw what changes it was going through.
 Unfortunately, when all this started, Google quickly discovered problems that needed to be considered.

-Google also kept the initial method so as not to break what people already had done.
-I followed along in forums and saw how people were getting confused between the two methods.
+Google also kept the initial method to avoid breaking what people had already done.
+I followed along in various forums and saw how people were getting confused between the two methods.

-As a computer programmer myself, I have been able to interpret Google’s instructions, but Google didn’t appreciate that many writers are not programmers.
-They made the implementation difficult for most people to understand.
+Being a computer programmer, I have been able to interpret Google’s instructions, but Google didn’t consider that many writers are not programmers.
+As a result, they made the implementation difficult for most people to understand.

 Why Google Authorship Failed

-Google had a lot of problems with the Authorship implementation.
-Many people incorrectly installed the markup code.
-Proper linking was necessary for proving authorship.
+Google had a lot of problems with the authorship implementation.
+Proper linking was crucial for proving authorship, and many people incorrectly installed the markup code.

-Few people ever tested their implementation to be sure they did it right.
+Few people actually tested their implementation to be sure they did it right.
 I understand that non-programmers will make mistakes with complex HTML programming.
-That’s why it’s so important to check one's work.
+That’s why it’s crucial to check one's work to avoid disappointing results.
 I suppose Google got frustrated with that.

-Google even tried to automate the process to eliminate human error, but then their algorithm ended up attributing the wrong headshot images to the wrong people.
-An example is the well-publicized fiasco with Truman Capote being shown as the author of a New York Times article written long after his death.
+Google even tried to automate the process to eliminate human error, but their algorithm ended up assigning the wrong headshot images to online writers.
+An example is a well-publicized fiasco with Truman Capote being shown as the author of a New York Times article written long after his death.

-Many tweaks to the algorithm were continuously being done in an effort to fix bugs and achieve the results originally intended.
-Google’s research has shown that Authorship Status didn't seem to change click-through rates anyway.
+Many tweaks to the algorithm were continuously being done to fix bugs and achieve the intended initial results.
+However, Google’s research has shown that authorship status didn't change click-through rates anyway.

-In 2014, two important personnel had left the company1:
+By 2014, two essential employees had left the company.2

 - Sagar Kamdar, Google’s former Director of Product Management on Search